R3BRootGroup/glad-tpc/README.md

 ### Required software

 First, you will need to install FairSoft and FairRoot and R3BRoot.
 For more details: [instructions](https://www.r3broot.gsi.de/installation).
+FaiSoft version: jun19p2
+FairROOT version: v18.2.1
+Newer versions will not work properly with the simulation.

 ### Configure and compile